Back-to-School: 3 Ways to Support Kids

 Text that reads: Back-to-school 3 ways to support your kids

 Back-to-school is going to look and feel REALLY different this year.
-Parents, school districts, and communities are scrambling to figure out what learning environment best meets their unique situation.
+Parents, school districts, and communities are scrambling to determine what learning environment best suits their unique situation.
 Whether your child will be learning online, participating in a hybrid model, or some other format, this school year will be filled with change.

 As parents, we know that big changes can be stressful for kids.
-Here are three challenges kids may face as they begin the school year and three messages parents can share to help.
+Here are three challenges kids may face as they begin the school year, along with three messages parents can share to help.

-Back-to-School: 3 Important Messages to Share to Help Your Kids
+Back-to-School: 3 Messages to Share to Help Your Kids

-Challenge #1: Social distancing + changing environment + uncertaintly = increased anxiety
+Challenge #1: Social distancing + changing environment + uncertainty = increased anxiety

 Parent Message #1: “School is going to look and feel different this year.
 Change can be hard sometimes.
 I’m going to keep checking in with you to see how you are doing.
 I want you to know that I’m here for you as we navigate changes.”